renegade-fi/renegade-contracts/docs/specification.md

 - We deploy the contracts correctly (e.g. Merkle tree is correct height, verification keys are correct)
 - The `ProxyAdmin` is initialized with an owner account that we securely control
 - The `initialize` method of the `DarkpoolContract` is called in the deployment of the `TransparentUpgradeableProxy`
-- Management of a wallet is only delegated to a single relayer
+- Management of a wallet is only delegated to a single cluster
 - Calldata is generally available for wallet indexing & recovery
-- Wallet blinders & the keychain are properly derived from their respective hash chains (we don't prove this in-circuit)
-- Users will not authorize a malicious key rotation

 ## Protocol Invariants

-The following invariants, organized by contract for readability, must hold true in all possible states of the protocol.
+The following invariants must hold true in all possible states of the protocol.
+They are phrased abstractly, agnostic of the contract topology & implementation, to maintain the proper scope & be future-proof.

-`DarkpoolContract`
+### Darkpool product invariants

-- The `DarkpoolContract` can only be initialized once to a given (hardcoded) version number.
+- The darkpool can only be initialized during initial deployment or upgrade
-- The `VerifierContract`, `VkeysContract`, and `MerkleContract` addresses can only be set during `DarkpoolContract` initialization
+- The logic for wallet state transition validity & global state commitments can only be set during darkpool initialization
-- All getter methods leave chain state unaffected (i.e. are `view` functions)
-- Scalars passed in via calldata are within the BN254 scalar field modulus
+- The darkpool rejects malformed inputs instead of coercing them into an operable form
-- Nullified wallets can't be updated in any way, including settling orders they contain.
+- Spent wallets can't be updated in any way, including settling orders they contain
-- The only nullifiers marked spent are those pertaining to a wallet that has been updated or had one of its orders matched and settled
+- Wallets can only be spent by being updated (e.g. modifying orders / fees, depositing / withdrawing), or having one of their orders matched & settled
-- Wallets cannot be tracked across updates by anyone other than the owner/relayer
-- In the case of a deposit / withdrawal of an ERC20 asset, only the user & `DarkpoolContract`'s balances of the asset are affected, and they are (appropriately) incremented/decremented by exactly the amount specified in the deposit / withdrawal[^3]
+- In the case of a deposit / withdrawal, only the user & darkpool's asset balances are affected, and only by the amount expected in the deposit / withdrawal[^3]
-- The `DarkpoolContract` initiates an ERC20 transfer only in the event of a valid deposit / withdrawal[^4]
+- The darkpool executes an asset transfer only in the event of a valid deposit / withdrawal

-`MerkleContract`
+### Global state commitment invariants

-- The Merkle tree can only be initialized during `DarkpoolContract` initialization
+- The global state commitment can only be mutated during darkpool initialization, or the successful creation / updating of a wallet
+- During the successful creation / updating of a wallet, the only mutation of the global state commitment is committing to that wallet
-- All Merkle roots (and only valid Merkle roots) are tracked as historic roots
+- All valid global state commitments (and nothing else) are tracked as historic global state commitments
-- The `MerkleContract` is consistent with the relayer implementation
-    - Height 32, using Poseidon 2 hash w/ the constants defined in the relayer repo
-- Only updated wallets signed by the user should be committed in the Merkle tree
+- Only wallets authorized by the user should be committed to in the global state commitment
-- Any given leaf in the Merkle tree can only be written once

-`VerifierContract`
-- Verification:
-    - Completeness: all valid proofs should successfully verify
-        - Also meaning no panics during verification
-    - Soundness: invalid proofs should fail verification
-        - Shouldn't be due to panic, but this doesn't pose a risk as long as completeness is satisfied
-- Batch verification:
-    - Completeness: a batch of valid Plonk & linking proofs should successfully verify
-    - Soundness: any number of invalid Plonk or linking proofs in a batch should fail verification
-        - Valid linking proofs between the wrong Plonk proofs should fail batch verification
-- Valid proofs cannot be "replayed"[^5]
+- Commitments within the global state commitment cannot be overwritten

+### Wallet state transition validity invariants

+- All valid wallet state transitions are approved
+- All invalid wallet state transitions are rejected

 [^1]: The constants for our instantiation of the Poseidon 2 hash can be found [here](https://github.com/renegade-fi/renegade/blob/main/renegade-crypto/src/hash/constants.rs)